BorderTech/wcomponents/theme_default/src/site/markdown/index.md

 ### Usable

-The original themes were built under the direction of a user centred design group and usability is still a key requirement of all components.
+The original themes were built under the direction of a user centered design group and usability is still a key requirement of all components.
 A component will be added to a theme only if it is required by an application and there has been rigorous usability analysis and interaction design for the component.